My favorite savings account

 This is precisely how people get rich automatically.
 Because when you don’t see the money — when it’s automatically withdrawn from your checking account and shunted to specific savings goals — you will never miss it.
 However, a few months later, you’ll be amazed at how fast you’re accomplishing your goals.

 By the way, it’s possible to simulate sub-savings accounts with any savings account (for example, by manually creating your own “subaccounts” in Excel.)
-But I like ING because it just does it for me.
+But I like Capital One 360 because it just does it for me.
 Why give yourself another financial chore to think about?
 I cover the use of sub-savings accounts in more detail in my blog post Using Sub-Savings Accounts For Unexpected Expenses.
 It’s an incredibly powerful way to make your savings more streamlined and purposeful.

-Other benefits of the ING account
+Other benefits of the Capital One account

 - No fees, no minimums